shapely/shapely-rfc/rfc/0001-shapely-2.0-roadmap.md

 TO FILL IN

-inconsistencies in emtpy geometries, cfr https://github.com/Toblerity/Shapely/issues/742
+Shapely 1.x is inconsistent in treating empty geometries, cfr https://github.com/Toblerity/Shapely/issues/742.

 ### Spatial indexing with STRTree